joshusooyaa/knights-travails/README.md

 ## `Knight#move(square, destination)`
 ```
-until found
-  found if current square is destination
+until current square is destination square
-  otherwise
-    find all possible moves from the square we're at (get all squares the knight can move to from current square)
-      create new nodes for these moves, and add them to the "to visit" queue
+  add all reachable squares from current square to a queue
+  set current square as visited (so it doesn't get added again)
-    update the current square we're at with the next square in queue
+  update current square to next square in the queue
 ```